 Please RSVP.
 For more information and to RSVP contact email@example.com.

 County Parks charges a $3 parking fee weekends, April – September.
 Carpool and save!

+Eric Wier has been birding since his teen years, and has enjoyed seeking out birds from arctic Alaska to Costa Rica.
 Jessica Griffiths has been working as a field biologist for over 15 years.
 She grew up in Chicago, and received her undergraduate degree at Wellesley College outside of Boston.
 She then spent the next few years traveling around the country working for non-profits and government agencies in 7 states with a focus on songbird ecology.
 She received her Masters at Cal Poly in San Luis Obispo, where she studied monarch butterflies.
 She currently works as a biologist for Althouse &Meade, Inc. She is also actively involved with the Morro Coast Audubon Society, and leads year-round bird walks for birders of all ages.